Prabhav55221/prabhavs.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am **Prabhav Singh**, an undergraduate student at [Netaji Subhas Institute of Technology, Delhi University](http://www.nsut.ac.in/).
 I am pursuing my B.E. in Instrumentation and Control Engineering.
 However, my interests lie in the filed of Computer Science - A departure from my original major.
 Most of my formal and informal training is in the field of Supervised ML and Deep Learning.
-Specifically, I am experienced in the **applications of these technologies to language and speech processing**.
+Specifically, I am experienced in **multimodal learning and multimodal learning representations in language and speech processing**.

 I am currently working as Undergraduate Research Assistant at NSIT under [Prof. KPS Rana](https://sites.google.com/site/kpsrana1/home) and [Prof. Vineet Kumar](https://sites.google.com/site/drvineetkumar27/).
-I am also interning as a Research Scientist (NLP) at [D.Kraft Learning](https://dkraftlearning.com/) under [Prof. Debarka Sengupta](https://www.debarka.com/team/debarka).
+I also recently interning as a Research Scientist (NLP) at [D.Kraft Learning](https://dkraftlearning.com/) under [Prof. Debarka Sengupta](https://www.debarka.com/team/debarka).